-In addition to his role as Choral Director, Johnny teaches theater and music for Randolph Public Schools, Randolph, MA and is the Director of Choral Ministries at First Congregational Church, in Norwood, MA.
+In addition to his role as Choral Director, Johnny is the Director of Music at Winchester Schools, Winchester, MA and is the Director of Choral Ministries at First Congregational Church, in Norwood, MA.

 Johnny has been sought after as a sectional director for high school honor choirs and a private vocal teacher for high schools in select Texas and Louisiana public and private schools including Houston’s High School for Performing and Visual Arts (HSPVA).
 He has served in many churches as music director where he has lead and taught adult and youth choirs and director of their instrumental programs.